-We assess of your finances to see if you can comfortably afford to buy the home you want.
+We assess your finances to see if you can comfortably afford to buy the home you want.
 We look at your monthly income (after tax) and your monthly outgoings.

-This information is then compared with the estimated monthly mortgage repayment, rent payment and service charge.
-To be approved, the total monthly cost must be below 45 per cent of your monthly income after tax.
+This information is then compared with the estimated monthly mortgage repayment, rent payment and service charge to progress your application.